WorkplaceX/ApplicationDoc/Application.Cli/Database/Blob/Doc.ContentIntegrate.Home.md

 (Image Src="/assets/database.jpg" Href="/" Title="Database" Description="Framework runs on MS-SQL server")
 (Image Src="/assets/markdown.jpg" Href="/md-markdown/" Title="Content" Description="Manage business data (ERP) and content with the built in content management system (CMS).")

+WorkplaceX is based on ASP.NET Core 5.0, MS-SQL and Angular and provides the following features “out of the box”:

-* Data grids (high performance with millions of records and hundreds of columns)
+* Data grids (optimized for high performance with millions of records and hundreds of columns)
 * Paging (horizontal and vertical), sorting, filtering
 * Lookup window and autocomplete function
 * Data grid master detail relations